 Our common stock is currently listed on Nasdaq.
-However, we cannot assure you that we will be able to comply with the continued listing standards of Nasdaq.
-If we fail to comply with the continued listing standards of Nasdaq, our common stock may become subject to delisting.
+However, we cannot assure you that we will be able to comply with the continued listing standards of Nasdaq, our common stock may become subject to delisting.
 If Nasdaq delists our common stock from trading on its exchange for failure to meet the continued listing standards, we and our stockholders could face significant material adverse consequences including: